root-project/root/documentation/spectrum/Spectrum.md

 \frac{1}{y_{i_1,i_2}}}
 $$

-In a similar way, for two dimensional peaks we have chosen the peak shape function of the following form:
+In a similar way, for two-dimensional peaks we have chosen the peak shape function of the following form:

 $$